-Model railroad curves may seem like a simple issue, but there can be much more to them than meets the eye.
-Track curves on model railroad layouts require some planning and knowledge of a few relevant issues.
-People new to model railroading are sometimes unaware that model train track curves are sold in various radii.
-Modelers frequently like to run tracks parallel to each other, and this requires curves of different radii.
+Laying track curves when model railroading may seem like a simple issue, but there can be much more to the skill than meets the eye.
+People new to model railroading are sometimes unaware that model train track curves are sold in various radii that allow you to fit different spaces and to run tracks parallel to one another.

 01 of 10

-A radius in geometry is the distance from the center of a circle to any point on the circle.
+In geometry, a radius is the line segment from the center of a circle to any point on the circle itself.
 Smaller circles have shorter radii (the plural of radius is radii).
 The image at the left shows curved sections of Kato Unitrack in four different radii.
-Kato actually offers curved sections in seven radii, one smaller and two larger than those shown.
+Kato actually offers curved sections in seven radii, one smaller and two larger than the radius shown here.

-The term arc refers to the segment of a circle, and is expressed in degrees.
-An entire circle has an arc of 360 degrees.
-So half a circle is a 180 degree... turn.
-This is the arc necessary to turn a train around.
-The curved pieces in the photo each have an arc of 45 degrees.
-Depending on scale and manufacturer, track pieces may be found in 15, 22.5, 30, and 45 degree arcs.
+The... term arc refers to the segment of a circle and is expressed in degrees.
+An entire circle has an arc of 360 degrees, so half a circle is a 180-degree turn—the arc necessary to turn a train around to face the opposite direction.
+The curved pieces in this photo each have an arc of 45 degrees.
+Depending on scale and manufacturer, track pieces may be found in 15-, 22.5-, 30-, and 45-degree arcs.

 02 of 10